 A look at Celgene

 Headquartered in Summit, New Jersey, Celgene (CELG) is one of the leading biopharmaceutical companies.
-Its product portfolio includes drugs for the treatment of cancer as well as inflammatory diseases.
+It’s focused on the development of oncology drugs for the treatment of cancer as well as drugs for the treatment of inflammatory diseases.

-Wall Street analysts estimate that the stock has the potential to rise ~11.6% over the next 12 months.
-Their recommendations show a 12-month target price of $151.68 per share compared to the last price of $135.96 per share as of October 19, 2017.
+Wall Street analysts estimate that CELG stock has the potential to rise ~8.1% over the next 12 months.
+Analyst recommendations show a 12-month target price of $142.67 per share compared to the last price of $131.95 on July 6, 2017.

 There are 28 analysts tracking Celgene stock.
-Twenty-three of them recommend a “buy,” three recommend a “hold,” and two recommend a “sell.”
-The consensus rating for Celgene stands at 1.79, which represents a “strong buy” for both momentum investors and long-term growth investors.
+Of those, 22 analysts are recommending a “buy,” five are recommending a “hold,” and one is recommending a “sell.”
+The consensus rating for Celgene stands at 1.9, which represents a “strong buy” for momentum investors as well as long-term growth investors.

 Analysts’ revenue estimates

-Celgene’s revenues are mainly driven by the strong performances of its key products Revlimid, Pomalyst, Vidaza, and others.
+Celgene’s revenues are mainly driven by the strong performance of key products such as Revlimid, Pomalyst, Vidaza, and others.

-To divest the company-specific risks, investors can consider ETFs such as the iShares Global Healthcare (IXJ), which holds 2.4% of its total assets in Celgene (CELG).
-IXJ also holds 2.5% in Sanofi (SNY), 3.8% in Merck & Co.
-(MRK), and 2.4% in Gilead Sciences (GILD).
+To divest the company-specific risks, you can consider the iShares Global Healthcare (IXJ), which holds 2.3% of its total assets in Celgene.
+IXJ also holds 4.9% in Pfizer (PFE), 3.1% in Amgen (AMGN), and 4.4% in Merck & Co.
+(MRK).